 How can I (a non-MCS person) make my home MCS-friendly?

 Please look at these helpful tips on how to rid your home and environment of chemicals and fragrances.
 Please also check out this list of products and these tips.

-Please visit often as this page is updated on a monthly basis.
+Please visit often as this page is updated when possible.
 There are over 50 more questions and answers that will be added in the coming weeks, months.
 Please note that questions are answered as an example of what you could say to someone asking questions and that the information provided is not medical advice nor does it reflect any specific person or case.